 Throughout his career, Jacobson benefited from mentorship, particularly from the late John Uhrig, former chairman of Westpac and Santos.

-“Some of the Goldman guys offshore were very influential in the nature of their strategic thinking, not exactly seeing around corners, but having game plans.
-So everything I now talk about is, ‘Have you got a game plan?
+“Some of my colleagues at Goldman Sachs were very influential with their strategic thinking, not exactly seeing around corners, but having detailed game plans.
+So that made me adopt the approach: ‘Have you got a game plan?
 What is your strategy?
 What is your plan B?’
-Contingency planning is incredibly important in business, because you don't always have the outlook that you expect,” he says.
+Contingency planning is incredibly important in business because things change, and you don't always have the canvas that you expect,” he says.

-“It was my first time working for myself, and I wanted to build a business where everyone had skin in the game.
-I gave my partners equity from day one, and when Wingate acquired Capstra, they all shared in that success,” he says.
+“It was the first time working for myself, and I wanted to build a business where everyone had skin in the game.
+All partners received equity from day one, and when Wingate acquired CapStra, they all shared in that success,” he says.

-“The relationship piece was fundamental.
+“The relationship piece is fundamental.
 Agility is important in a small business, but if you've got no relationships, you've got no business.
-Everybody had to go out and have this direct engagement with the clients.
-The hands-on, network element there was very important.”
+Everybody had to go out and engage directly with clients.
+The hands-on, roll-up-your-sleeves approach to networking was a very important factor in CapStra’s success.”

 Vision for Wingate

-Now, as Managing Director of Wingate, Jacobson sees the firm’s success rooted in its inclusive corporate culture, which balances top-down leadership with bottom-up innovation.
-His connection to Wingate founder, Farrel Meltzer, runs deep first meeting at university in South Africa decades ago.
+Now, as Managing Director of Wingate, Jacobson believes the firm’s success lies in its inclusive corporate culture, which balances top-down leadership with bottom-up innovation.
+His connection to Wingate founder Farrel Meltzer runs deep; they first met at a university in South Africa decades ago.

-“At the end of the day, we are a personal service business, not just a funding partner.
+“At the end of the day, we are a world-class service business, not just a funding partner.
 Our relationships are our greatest strength, and our success is built on ensuring our clients’ success.”

-As Wingate and its partnership with CLI evolves, Jacobson see nearly limitless opportunities for the business.
+As Wingate and its partnership with CapitaLand Investment (CLI) evolves, Jacobson sees nearly limitless opportunities for the business.

 “In a business like this, which is constantly evolving, the relentless pursuit of innovation is critical.
 If you’re not thinking about how your approach could become redundant, you’re not pushing hard enough,” he says.